 How good is the mobile reception? – Please note there is NO mobile reception at the volunteer house and it is recommended that you tell friends and family before your arrival that this is the case to avoid worry, search parties or missing persons files being lodged!!
 However a mobile reception can be found from the school in the middle of the island and on towards the pier (south) side of the island.
 Previous volunteers have found it useful to put credit on their Skype account to allow calls to landlines.

 Is there somewhere I can get wifi? – Yes, as there is no mobile phone coverage in the volunteer house we provide wifi instead.
 Wifi is also available in Galmisdale Bay Café.

 Are the midges bad? – Depending on the weather they can certainly be irritating but not as bad as in some Scottish locations.
 Having a good insect repellent helps (Smidge has been recommended from previous volunteers) and the use of a midge net is ideal along with long sleeved clothing is recommended if you suffer badly from insect bites.

-What does the £15/week charge cover? – This covers household running costs only.
+What does the £25/week charge cover? – This covers admin and household running costs only.
 Volunteers make an enormous contribution to the island of which residents are eternally grateful and subsidise summer places to allow folks from all walks of life to apply.
 It does cost the Isle of Eigg Heritage Trust to have volunteers of which your contribution is valuable but if you are able to make a donation we would be very grateful!